Your Cart is EmptyContinue Shopping

 There are a couple of ways to go about hydrating low porosity hair.

-Hydrated hair is stronger hair, which is hair that grows better and faster.
+Hydrated hair is stronger hair, which is hair that is healthy.

 Use The L.O.C.
 Method